 The taxon Ornithodesmus shows up in the book as a pterosaur.
 Turns out that it was actually a misidentified dromaeosaurid, the first named.
 The pterosaur material with the fossil has been named Istiodactylus.
 Bakker was right about Istiodactylus being scavengers though.

 Therizinosaurs are depicted as featherless burrowers, and are referred to as "segnosaurs."
 They're now considered to have been feathered, although digging may be plausible.
 In addition, several of the illustrations depict them as quadrupeds, but it is now known that therizinosaurs were bipedal, like other theropodsnote Indeed, it used to be uncertain that therizinosaurs were theropods at all..

 Sea Monster: Several marine reptiles show up, notably Kronosaurus.

 Stock Dinosaurs: Pretty much limited to Deinonychus, Iguanodon and arguably Utahraptor.
+Generic ornithomimosaurs and a diplodocid appear as well.
 The other dinosaurs are much less familiar — Acrocanthosaurus (a big theropod possibly related to Allosaurus), Astrodon (a smallish-by-sauropod-standards relative of Brachiosaurus), and the ankylosaur Gastonia (which hadn't even been described at the time the book was published).

 Oddly, a female Utahraptor also does this to a rival.